home | news blog | current season | selected productions | past credits special programs | the company

 PAST CREDITS

-Welcome to our past credits section.
 Here you will find summary lists of recent artistic seasons, past productions, and community building projects.
-In addition, you'll see a summary list of our Victoria based projects.
+In addition, you'll see a summary list of our Victoria-based projects.

 2005-2006 Season